-USPS has also increased its reliance on private companies as contractors to aid in the completion of other tasks.
-In 2009, 15 private-sector suppliers were each paid over \$100 million.
-The largest supplier was FedEx Express, which received \$1.4 billion for domestic air transportation of postal express shipments, as part of a deal which expires in September 2013.
+USPS has also increased its reliance on private companies to aid in the completion of other tasks through procurement contracts.
+In 2010, 11 private-sector suppliers were each paid over \$100 million.
+The largest supplier was FedEx Express, which received \$1.37 billion for domestic air transportation of postal express shipments, as part of a 7-year contract which expires in September 2013.
+A total of seven audit reports by the Postal Service's Office of Inspector General noted that weaknesses in process, guidance, training, and monitoring in the implementation of the FedEx Transportation Contract resulted in more than \$94 million in unnecessary costs to the Postal Service.